 Rule N° 18: The Ball Touches Fixed and Permanent Elements

 18.1 If the ball into play touches a permanent or fixed element as the ones listed in Rule N° 2, after the right bounce, the player who sends it wins the point.

-18.2 If this happens before the ball hits the ground, his opponent wins the point.
+18.2 If this happens before the ball hits the ground, its opponent wins the point.

 Rule N° 19: Interferences

-19.1 When a player is bothered by anything beyond his control, with the exception of facilities or permanent fixed elements and of his partner, the point must be repeated (“Let”).
+19.1 When a player is bothered by anything beyond its control, with the exception of facilities or permanent fixed elements and of its partner, the point must be repeated (“Let”).

-19.2 If a player commits any act that affects his opponent when making the hit, if this is deliberated, he will miss the point, and if this involuntary, the point shall be replayed.
+19.2 If a player commits any act that affects its opponent when making the hit, if this is deliberated, it will lost the point, and if this involuntary, the point shall be replayed.

 Rule N° 20: Special Situation